louis-lam1304/JobAdderTest/README.md

 - [ ] create global config to manage potentially adjust scoring mechanisms
 - [ ] for mobile: job candidate match view make left side collapsable
 - [ ] add unit tests for MatchService Calculations
+- [ ] better visualization of what job has been selected, especially when you scroll down the list.